Evaluation Panel

 Francesca Gale

-Education and Learning Manager, Wellcome Connecting Science, Cambridgeshire, UK
+Head of Science Engagement and Enrichment, Wellcome Connecting Science, Cambridgeshire, UK

 Helmuth Gehart, PhD